 I literally remember watching myself, like someone else standing there.
 I finished putting herbs into tubs with dated labels.
 I stacked, broke down, and took out the cardboard recycling.
-I left the pastry chef a note for the next morning’s bake.
-I turned off the lights, locked up, and walked back to ATH not sure what I was walking back into.
-I felt like it took me about an hour, it was 10 minutes.
+I made to-do lists for all the cooks and wrote notes for early morning vendors on upcoming needs.
+I left the pastry chef a note for the next morning’s bake, and I turned off the lights, locked up, and walked back to ATH not sure what I was walking back into.
+I felt like I was moving in slow motion, it was 30 minutes after I had left.

 In the hours, days, and weeks that followed, ATH shook out.

 As is inevitable in any situation where you spend 10+ hours a day together, most of it in elevated stress conditions, there are crews that mesh and work well together, and there are those that don’t.
 I had just spent 6 months helping OHS reset its’ crew, and this confrontation was the first step in a process of resetting ATH’s.
-The result, on both sides of the street, ended up being some really great crews, and led to an incredibly busy, but rewarding and congenial summer – everyone worked hard, and I was proud to be a member of both teams, let alone their leader.
+The result, on both sides of the street, ended up being some strong teams made up of really great people, and led to an incredibly busy, but rewarding and congenial summer – everyone worked hard, and I was proud to be a member of both teams, let alone their leader.